 Once the airflow is measured, with the tubes still connected, turn down the higher airflow to match the lower airflow to achieve balanced airflow.
 This is done by adjusting the two potentiometers on the HRV/ERV, one for Supply (FAN IN) and one for Exhaust (FAN OUT).
 To balance airflow, follow steps 1-5 below.
-To adjust the motor speed, activate the unit on HIGH SPEED by using the activation button, then follow the same steps 1-5 below.
+To adjust the motor speed, activate the unit on HIGH SPEED by using the activation button, then follow the steps on next page.